kirankumbhar/re-forum/README.md

 - Create a new Post :heavy_check_mark:
 - Text editor support using react-quill :heavy_check_mark:
 - View post details and comments on the page :heavy_check_mark:
+- Add comment to the post :heavy_check_mark:
 - Reply to comment (In Progress)
-- Add comment and hit like to the post (In Progress)
+- Hit like to the post (In Progress)
 - Mark Post as favourite (To do)
 - Search Post (To do)
 - Filter posts based on time, catgeories and popularity (To do)